the-pudding/pop-love-songs/GPT prompt used to label love song types.md

 "Courtship & Anticipation": the speaker is courting or seeking someone's romantic or sexual love, but they don't have it yet.
 The love interest does not yet know the speaker well, but the speaker hopes they will want to get to know them better and or please them the way they want.

 "It's Complicated": Songs about complicated relationships, often with conflicting emotions like love, hate, frustration, and desire intermingling, whether light-hearted or profound in tone.

-"Platonic Love": Songs about non-romantic yet strong and meaningful relationships, such as friendships or familial bonds.

-"No Thank You": the speaker is rejecting someone's bid for romance or sex

-"Uncategorized Love Song": clearly a love song, but does not fit well with any of the definitions

 "NA": song is not a love song at all.
 This would include any non-love song, but also instrumentals, for example.